dchege711/Augmented_Reality/Quantitative_Research/03_Laptop-as-an-anchor_and_Two-Standalone-HoloLenses.md

 * Questions to keep in mind for later:
     * What are the limitations?
     * Can we transfer more complex structures, like 3D objects, instead of mandating that every HoloLens have its copy of the object?

+* The data being broadcasted was varied across different runs of the experiment:
+    * 10 Vector3's every second, each Vector3 being sent separately.
+    * 30 ints every second, each int being sent separately.
+    * 20 Vector3's every second, each Vector3 being sent separately.

+* Unity uses the UDP protocol to send messages, so we also filtered based on that.